White Sands National Park is one of the newer national parks in the U.S.

 White Sands Is the World's Largest Gypsum Dune Field

 That means rolling hills of white sand shimmering in the sun as it reflects the light.
 Scientific minds will know that gypsum is a mineral that dissolves in water, so it normally gets washed out of the sand.
-But not in this part of New Mexico, where the climate is dry enough that the gypsum remains, covering hundreds of square miles with its otherworldly glimmer.
+But not in this part of New Mexico.
+The climate is dry enough that the gypsum remains, covering hundreds of square miles with its otherworldly glimmer.

 White Sands is located on the northern edge of the Chihuahuan Desert in an area known as the Tularosa Basin.
-When the water in the basin evaporates, the minerals, including gypsum, are left behind, and the strong desert winds eventually shape them into the postcard-worthy dunes for which the park is known.
+When the water in the basin evaporates, the minerals, including gypsum, are left behind.
+The strong desert winds eventually shape them into the postcard-worthy dunes for which the park is known.

 Fun Fact: While the overall landscape stays the same, the dunes themselves actually change quite a bit, with some of them moving up to 30 feet per year as a result of the wind.